 Take Diosmin Supplements

-According to Eidson, spider veins are the result of little valves within the vein becoming weak or damaged.
-To support capillary permeability, elasticity, and venous tone, Eidson recommends taking diosmin supplements—but not without talking to your doctor first, of course.
+Spider veins are the result of little valves within the vein becoming weak or damaged, according to Eidson.
+To support capillary permeability, elasticity, and venous tone, he recommends taking diosmin supplements—but not without talking to your doctor first, of course.
 "Diosmin is not FDA approved, so patients should use it with caution," adds Camp.

 Wear Compression Socks